PROPERTY DEVELOPERS

 A condo built by a publicly listed firm is, on average, about 30% more expensive than a competitor from a no-name company.
 Additionally, developer-branded projects are easier to rent out and more likely to appreciate in value.

-WHAT MAKES A TOP PROPERTY DEVELOPER IN ASIA?
+WHAT MAKES A great PROPERTY DEVELOPER?

 Second, a good property developer should have at least a dozen completed projects in their portfolio, built to a high-standard with satisfied buyers.

-Don’t be afraid to go on a tour of a developer’s previous work.
-Or to check Google Maps for reviews of their finished projects.
-Residents and visitors often review condominium online, and these ratings can offer insight into both a project’s management standards and build-quality.
+Don’t be afraid to go on a tour of a developer’s past projects.
+Or to check Google Maps for reviews written by tenants and co-owners about their previously completed buildings.

 Just remember: if you’re investing in a condo or housing project, you aren’t merely buying a physical structure.
-You’re making an investment in the reputation of the developer that built it.
+You’re also making an investment in the reputation of the developer that built it.

 Skip the Next Western Recession